animal-tree/Writing-stuff/Stuff18-Proof-overview.md

 That means, whatever currently exists can only be explained by processes that are converging with the dynamics function R

 The infinite extrema of 2 would put us as the effect of infinite derivation steps, and yet there are more being discovered.
 So either, reality has infinite possible combinations and this moment doesn't recycle the dynamics state of the earlier, or reality will have infinite combinations and this moment doesn't recycle the dynamics state of the earlier, or the convergence to cyclicality already happened and we are eternally recycling the dynamics state of the earlier and present.
-We are either on one side of a circle arrow, another side of a circle arrow, or a dot.
+We are either on one side of a circle arrow, another side of a spiral arrow, or a dot.
 That circle can be expanding in width, taking us ever further from the recurrence extrema.

 The geometric limit of these infinities is the width of the circle.